-Cosmetic injections, such as Botox and dermal fillers, and weight-loss injections, such as Wegovy® and Ozempic®, are popular offerings at med spas, weight-loss clinics, and dermatology practices.
+Cosmetic injections, such as Botox and dermal fillers, are popular offerings at med spas and dermatology practices.

-But are they considered the practice of medicine in Texas?
+They are also considered the practice of medicine in Texas.
+This is an important distinction.

 Illegal Cosmetic Injections On Trial in Texas

-In Texas, we've had a series of criminal cases involving the unlicensed practice of medicine and cosmetic injections, including.
+In Texas, we've had a series of criminal cases involving the unlicensed practice of medicine and dermal fillers, including:

 In both cases, the defense counsel argued that cosmetic procedures don't involve the practice of medicine because the cosmetic procedure is not designed to treat any condition or deformity.